tobek/laminae/14-nnp.md

 ## Culture & Paradigm

-Nothing is known about REF[petitioners] who make the Cartography their final residence.
+Nothing is known about any REF[petitioners] who make the Cartography their final residence.
 Visitors have reported beings sighted from a distance: slender figures with iridescent flesh wrapped in cloaks, carefully inspecting some detail of a tableau.
 Unencumbered by the oppressive nature of the lamina, they are swifter than any visitor and gently depart when sighted.
 Whether they are petitioners at all however, or instead native REF[laminals] or otherworldly guests, is unknown.

 Among those few scholars, mercenaries, and obsessives familiar with this lamina a small and wildly dangerous cottage industry has sprung up, alongside a certain camaraderie.
 The Cartography is something of a holy grail that, if tamed, would hold untold promise.
 It is reminiscent of that fable of the near-infinite library that contains all possible books of a certain size, which are mostly indecipherable but must by necessity have among their member all past and future books, some of great knowledge and power, only with no reliable way to find them.